hildeingvildhummel/MarineSet/README.md

 Once the MarineSet data are released on Zenodo, the recommended approach for users is to download the **pre-curated dataset** rather than rerunning the complete HK-means pipeline.

+## Pretrained HK-Means Model

+The pretrained [HK-Means model](https://huggingface.co/hildehummel/HKmeans) used in this study is available on Hugging Face.

+The [Conformer model](https://huggingface.co/hildehummel/Conformer_UATR) used to generate the embeddings for training the HK-Means model is also available on Hugging Face.

 ## Reproducing the MarineSet data download

 The repository provides two related routes for obtaining acoustic data: